netscaler/ansible-collection-netscaleradc/README.md

 ## General Guidelines on creating Ansible playbooks
 Refer the [How to use Ansible Modules section ?](#how-to-use-ansible-modules) for usage guidelines on ADC Ansible playbooks.

-To create Ansible playbooks for your specfic ADC use-cases/entities refer the [Ansible modules documenation](https://github.com/citrix/citrix-adc-ansible-modules/tree/master/docs/modules) and the [NITRO API documentation](https://developer-docs.citrix.com/projects/citrix-adc-nitro-api-reference/en/latest/configuration/configuration/) for understanding or endpoint, parameters etc.
+To create Ansible playbooks for your specfic ADC use-cases/entities refer the [Ansible modules documenation](https://github.com/citrix/citrix-adc-ansible-modules/tree/master/docs/modules) and the [NITRO API documentation](https://developer-docs.citrix.com/projects/citrix-adc-nitro-api-reference/en/latest/configuration/configuration/) for understanding orof endpoint, parameters etc.

 ##  Nitro Request - Generic Module to execute Nitro API operations via Ansible

-TBD
+**citrix_adc_nitro_request** which doesn’t target a particular endpoint instead can be used to perform NITRO API operations on various endpoints.

+Learn more about its usage [here](https://forum.developer.cloud.com/s/article/Ansible-for-ADC-Nitro-API-operations).
+You can find its example [here](https://github.com/citrix/citrix-adc-ansible-modules/tree/master/samples/nitro_request).

 ##  Nitro Resource - Generic module to create any ADC entity using Ansible

-TBD
+**citrix_adc_nitro_resource** implements the CRUD operations in a generic manner applicable to multiple endpoints.
+You can use generic module citrix_adc_nitro_resource if you dont find a dedicated module for the usecase you are targeting.

+Learn more about its usage [here](https://forum.developer.cloud.com/s/article/Generic-ADC-Ansible-module).
+You can find its example [here](https://github.com/citrix/citrix-adc-ansible-modules/tree/master/samples/nitro_resource).

 ##  Nitro Info - Generic module to emulate show commands

-TBD
+**citrix_adc_nitro_info** modules is to emulate show commands in Netscaler.It returns a list or dictionary for each endpoint it is invoked for.
+You can find usage example [here](https://github.com/citrix/citrix-adc-ansible-modules/tree/vadharm-patch-1/sample_playbooks/citrix_adc/special_citrix_adc_modules/nitro_info).

 ##  Proxy your ADC Nitro API calls via ADM

-TBD
+ADC Ansible modules invoke Nitro API calls internally to configure your ADC.
+You can proxy all those Nitro API calls via ADM on-prem or ADM Service.

+Learn more about using ADM as API Proxy Server [here](https://docs.citrix.com/en-us/citrix-application-delivery-management-software/current-release/adm-as-api-proxy-server.html).
+You can find the usage example for ADM on-prem [here](https://github.com/citrix/citrix-adc-ansible-modules/tree/vadharm-patch-1/sample_playbooks/citrix_adm_onprem_as_proxy) and ADM Service [here](https://github.com/citrix/citrix-adc-ansible-modules/tree/vadharm-patch-1/sample_playbooks/citrix_adm_service_as_proxy)

 ---------